A little family cemetery that rerouted an interstate.

 Upon entering the cemetery, you will quickly see three stone cairn graves at the front of the cemetery.
 These graves belong to Stephen Martin and his two wives.
-It is believed his first wife, Frances Elizabeth “Fanny” Garrett, is buried on the right as you view the graves from the kiosk and his second wife, Sarah Crowley Cahela, is buried on the left with Stephen Martin in the middle.
-The smaller stone grave to the right of Elizabeth is believed to be one of the children.
-Sarah Crowley Martin’s grave at one time had a wooden shingle type cover.
+It is believed his first wife, “Fanny,” is buried on the right as you view the graves from the kiosk and his second wife, Sarah Crowley Cahela Martin, is buried on the left with Stephen Martin in the middle.
+The smaller stone grave to the right of Fanny is believed to be one of the children.
+Sarah’s grave at one time had a wooden shingle-type cover.

-Elizabeth Garrett Martin was born around 1802 in Laurens County, South Carolina and married Stephen Martin in 1819.
-Before her death in 1847, she bore him seven children: James C., “Parthena,” Sarah J., Martha S., Benjamin S., Naomi A., and Sophia C. After the death of Fanny, Stephen Martin married Sarah Crowley Cahela in 1854.
-She bore him three additional children: Margaret S., Nancy J., and William S Martin.
+Frances Elizabeth “Fanny” Garrett was born around 1802 in Laurens County, South Carolina, and married Stephen Martin in 1819.
+Before her death in 1847, she bore seven children: James C., “Parthena,” Sarah J., Martha S., Benjamin S., Naomi A. and Sophia C. After the death of Fanny, Stephen Martin married Sarah Crowley Cahela in 1854.
+She bore three children: Margaret S., Nancy J. and William S Martin.

-Fanny and Stephen’s daughter Naomi, known as Omie, married Thomas Franklin Spruill in 1866.
-They married about one year after Thomas returned from serving in in the Civil War (Company C, 63rd Georgia Infantry).
-Thomas and Omie’s graves, along with four of their children and one grandchild, can be found just north of the kiosk in a row which is surrounded by a stone border.
+Fanny and Stephen’s daughter Naomi, known as Omie, married Thomas Franklin Spruill in 1866, about a year after Thomas returned from serving in the Civil War (Company C, 63rd Georgia Infantry).
+Thomas and Omie’s graves, along with those of four of their children and one grandchild, can be found just north of the kiosk in a row which is surrounded by a stone border.
 All of these children died early in life, as was common during this time.

-Margaret Spruill, one of Thomas and Naomi’s children, married Moses B. Reeves and they are buried in the second row of the cemetery.
+Margaret Spruill, one of Thomas and Naomi’s children, married Moses B. Reeves, and they are buried in the second row of the cemetery.
 The rows begin at the furthest point away from the kiosk.
-The first row only contains one grave, and that is for Edward Keith Moore, whose parents were Huie Keith Pete Moore and Vera Magnolia Reeves.
+The first row contains only one grave, that of Edward Keith Moore, whose parents were Huie Keith Pete Moore and Vera Magnolia Reeves.
 He is the grandson of Moses and Margaret Reeves and died as an infant.

-At the age of 21, Stephen and Fanny Martin’s daughter Sophia married Joseph Spruill in 1864. and they had eight children.
+In 1864, at the age of 21, Stephen and Fanny Martin’s daughter Sophia married Joseph Spruill.
+They had eight children.
 Their daughter Luvader Spruill married James Tilman Morgan.
-In the fifth row of the cemetery are buried Joseph and Sophia Spruill and some of their children, including Sarah Cordelia, William S. Spruill and his wife Tempie, their children Ollis and Lilla Mae, Nolia Spruill and his wife Nina May, and their child Elbert.
-Luvader and James Morgan’s child, Homer Morgan, is laid to rest here while his parents and siblings were buried in Turner County, Georgia.
+In the fifth row of the cemetery are buried Joseph and Sophia Spruill and some of their children, including Sarah Cordelia, William S. Spruill and his wife Tempie, their children Ollis and Lilla Mae, Nolia Spruill and his wife Nina May and their child Elbert.
+Luvader and James Morgan’s child Homer Morgan is laid to rest here though his parents and siblings were buried in Turner County, Georgia.

 Between 1930 and 1932, Atlanta historian Franklin Garrett recorded all the known cemeteries in DeKalb County, including the Stephen Martin Cemetery.
-Seventy-three years later, Phillip B. Anglin, surveyed all of Dunwoody’s cemeteries and published his findings in the book “Dunwoody, Georgia Historic Cemeteries: Silent Storytellers.”
-The listings are shown by rows, with each row numbered and a number for each corresponding grave.
+Seventy-three years later, Phillip B. Anglin, surveyed all of Dunwoody’s cemeteries and published his findings in the book “Dunwoody, Georgia, Historic Cemeteries: Silent Storytellers.”
+The listings are shown by rows, with each row numbered with a number for each corresponding grave.
 This cemetery has fourteen rows.
-Some rows have ten or more graves and others have only one.
+Some rows have ten or more graves, and others have only one.